hanabi/hanabi.github.io/Reference.md

   * Cathy knows that a *Discharge* has occurred from Alice's red clue.
 Thus, this must be an *Unknown Trash Discharge*, so Cathy's red card must be trash.
 Cathy marks her red card as red 1 (since that is the only possible trash red card) and discards it.
 * When multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**, meaning that *Good Touch Principle* applies to the non-focused cards.
 (Note that this is **the opposite of the *Trash Bluff***.
 In a *Trash Bluff*, when multiple cards are clued, **all** of the touched cards are considered to be trash.)

-### Out-of-Position Unknown Trash Discharge
+### Out-of-Position Ejection & Out-of-Position Discharge

-* Normally, players are only allowed to perform a *Discharge* on the very next player (similar to a *Bluff*).
+* Normally, players are only allowed to perform an *Ejection* or a *Discharge* on the very next player (similar to a *Bluff*).
-* However, if a *Unknown Trash Discharge* is performed, and the very next player does not have a *Third Finesse Position*, then they cannot demonstrate to the team that the clued card is trash.
+* However, if an *Ejection* or a *Discharge* is performed, and the very next player does not have a *Second Finesse Position* or a *Third Finesse Position*, then they cannot demonstrate to the team that an *Ejection* or *Discharge* is occurring.
-* In this situation, the *Discharge* is on the next player with a *Third Finesse Position*:
-  * The player being passed over knows that the next player will blind-play, so they can either discard or give an unrelated clue.
-  * After that, the next player should blind-play their card immediately to demonstrate what is going on.
+* In this situation, the *Ejection* or *Discharge* is on the next player with a *Second Finesse Position* or a *Third Finesse Position*.
+The player being passed over knows that the next player will blind-play, so they can either discard or give an unrelated clue.
+After that, the next player should blind-play their card immediately to demonstrate what is going on.
 * For example, in a 4-player game:
   * All of the 1's are played on the stacks.
   * Bob's has two 5's in his hand in slots 3 and 4.
 (They were clued with number 5 as a *5 Save* earlier on in the game.)